defano/pig-tutorial/README.md

 You may sometimes find elements in your schema preceded with an an identifier and two colons, for example  `tickets::ticket_count:int`.
 This identifier (`tickets::`) specifies the element's namespace.
 Namespaces are derived from the alias from which the element originated when joining or generating the relation.
 Namespaces are an important consideration when differentiating between elements that would otherwise have the same alias.

-You can print the schema of any alias inside a script with the command: `DESCRIBE alias;` or better yet, let Pig diagram the table (in ASCII art) for you using the `ILLUSTRATE alias;` command.
+You can print the schema of any alias inside a script with the command: `DESCRIBE alias;` or better yet, let Pig diagram the table and data flow in ASCII art for you by using the `ILLUSTRATE alias;` command.
 As I'm working on a script I often find it helpful to `DESCRIBE` each alias as I create it.
 This makes it easy to see how Pig has identified elements in a relation, especially when `JOIN` operations produce complex, namespaced schema aliases.

 ### Part 1: Install and run the Hortonworks virtual machine: